sailfishos/sailfish-connman-plugin-iptables/README.md

  - Register (and unregister) to listen for API change signals

-Rules can be added to INPUT or OUTPUT chains of iptables filter table.
-Each rule can be added as ACCEPT or DENY.
+Rules can be added to any chains found iptables filter table.
+Each rule can be added with any iptables target: ACCEPT, DENY, REJECT, QUEUE, LOG and custom chains can be used as targets too.
+Custom chains must be used with the name they are added, e.g., adding chain CUSTOM1 is added as sfos_CUSTOM1 and it has to be used without the prefix "sfos_" as CUSTOM1.

 Following parameters are supported:
  - Ip address or network
  - Ip address or network with port
  - Ip address or network with port range
  - Ip address or network with service name
- - Port with any address (0.0.0.0)
+ - Port with any address 0.0.0.0
- - Port range with any address (0.0.0.0)
+ - Port range with any address 0.0.0.0
- - Service name with any address (0.0.0.0)
+ - Service name with any address 0.0.0.0

+Both source and destination parameters are supported for all.
+Either or both parameters (source or destination) must be set.
+They are added to iptables accordingly.

 For more information refer to xml documentation of the D-Bus interface of this plugin (sailfish_iptables_dbus_interface_description.xml).